 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via head@westfieldprimary.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSLs Sarah Edwards and Laura Williams
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL and DDSLs will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary - When the DSL is absent, please contact school's Deputy DSL(s) - If the school's DSL and deputies are not available or cannot be reached, please contact Children's Services on 0300 123 4043.